intershop/intershop-pwa/docs/guides/multi-site-configurations.md

 In case you want to disable this functionality, simply override the default environment variable `multiSiteLocaleMap` with `undefined`.

-In case you want to extend this functionality to work with more locales, extend the default environment variable `multiSiteLocaleSetup` with your additional locales.
+In case you want to extend this functionality to work with more locales, extend the default environment variable `multiSiteLocaleMap` with your additional locales.

 In case you want to transfer this functionality to work with your specific multi-site setup, override the `multi-site.service.ts` and provide an implementation that conforms to your setup.